CRIME SEQUENCE RECONSTRUCTION

 The gradual progress was documented online in an open format.
 The investigation tried to follow best investigative processes used in normal criminal investigations, preliminary results were published in May 2022 (049).
 After conclusion cross-verifications against all available data was thorough-fully and transparently executed.
 There are no internal nor external discrepancies.

-The hypothesis so far holds, is able to explain all associated details, and has not been refuted.
+The hypothesis so far holds, is able to explain all associated details, and has not been refuted despite many attempts.
+In fact, I have been challenging anyone to disprove the hypothesis.
+Nobody so far did.

 KEY TAKEAWAYS: